openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 (only via kube-apiserver; like featuring a lot of operators and CRDs) might b especially affected.
-To address that, we should provide guidance on maintaining the backups (it might involve manual step by step guide or providing a command that would prune backup, e.g. ones for commits that no longer exists on the system).
+To address that, we should provide guidance on maintaining the backups (it might involve manual step by step guide or providing a command that would prune backup, e.g. ones for deployments that no longer exists on the system).

 ### Drawbacks